mozhu621/intellistream.github.io/_pages/research.md

 <!---[]({{ site.url }}{{ site.baseurl }}/images/research/AllianceDB_Logo.bmp){: style="width: 100px; float: left; border: 10px"}-->

 <b>AllianceDB</b> - AllianceDB is an open-source benchmark suite for evaluating and improving stream operation algorithms on modern hardwares.
-It is also an open source tools and all code is available on [github](https://github.com/intellistream/AllianceDB).
+It is also an open source tool and all code is available on [github](https://github.com/intellistream/AllianceDB).

+<b>Sesame</b> - Sesame aims at building a scalable stream mining library on modern hardware.
+It is also an open source tool and all code is available on [github](https://github.com/intellistream/sesame).

 ### Hardware
 Our team manages dozens of CPU and GPU servers.
 To access, you must be within the SUTD network.
 For details, please refer to this [google doc](https://docs.google.com/document/d/1RJfLIpZfG87YV8f3nkSh1OZ091oIQVM-/edit?usp=sharing&ouid=102789742341353270250&rtpof=true&sd=true).